rameshbalan/bioinfo/group5/index.md

 	```bash
 	TransDecoder.Predict -t target_transcripts.fasta --retain_blastp_hits blastp.outfmt6
 	```
 	d.
-Run BUSCO to check the quality of the assembly.
+Run BUSCO to check the quality of the filtered transcriptome.
 Use `BUSCO`.
 - __Step 3:__ Find the Orthologs among 5 species.
 	a.
 Run all vs all BLAST among 5 species.
 Use `makeblastdb` and `blastp`.
 	```bash